Companhia Paranaense de Energia – COPEL (ELP): These Numbers Show Where NYSE:ELP Stock Is Going Next

-Companhia Paranaense de Energia – COPEL (NYSE: ELP) is -11.89% lower on its value in year-to-date trading and has touched a low of $0.85 and a high of $1.45 in the current 52-week trading range.
+Companhia Paranaense de Energia – COPEL (NYSE: ELP) is -20.39% lower on its value in year-to-date trading and has touched a low of $0.84 and a high of $1.44 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ELP stock was last observed hovering at around $1.24 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $1.33 for the next 12 months.
-It is also 16.56% off the consensus price target high of $1.51 offered by 10 analysts, but current levels are 0.0% lower than the price target low of $1.26 for the same period.
+The ELP stock was last observed hovering at around $1.12 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $1.33 for the next 12 months.
+It is also 25.17% off the consensus price target high of $1.51 offered by 10 analysts, but current levels are 10.32% higher than the price target low of $1.26 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)